WakiMak/trentent.github.io-forked/_posts/2019-02-06-citrix-logon-simulators-part-2.md

                                                 </div>

                                                 <p>
-                                                  ElectraTek Ltd -Â As a small business owner in Edmonton, any downtime has significant impact on my bottom line. Â TheoryPC has provided me a robust setup that has survived three office moves and the initial setup was resilientÂ enough that I am now going on 8 years with the same configuration.<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->
+                                                  ElectraTek Ltd - As a small business owner in Edmonton, any downtime has significant impact on my bottom line.
+TheoryPC has provided me a robust setup that has survived three office moves and the initial setup was resilient enough that I am now going on 8 years with the same configuration.<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                                   <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->